-At St. Paul Catholic Secondary School we take student attendance very seriously; not only is student attendance inextricably linked to the most successful academics, but it is also a matter of safety that we know exactly who we have here at school during the day.
-Therefore, it is the policy of the school that all students must attend on time, Home Room and all classes, unless they have been legitimately excused by a parent/guardian and the attendance secretary has been advised.
+At St. Paul Catholic Secondary School, we take student attendance very seriously; every school day matters.
+Not only is student attendance inextricably linked to the most successful academics, but it is also a matter of safety that we know exactly who we have here at school during the day.
+Therefore, it is the policy of the school that all students must attend on time, Homeroom and all classes, unless they have been legitimately excused by a parent/guardian and the attendance has been appropriately reported via the SchoolMessenger website/app.

-In keeping with that policy, students who are "unaccounted for" by missing classes or Home Room without parental notice to the school, or by failing to sign out will be considered "truant" and will incur the appropriate consequences.
+In keeping with that policy, students who are "unaccounted for" by missing classes or Homeroom without parental notice to the school, or by failing to sign out will be considered "truant" and will incur the appropriate consequences.
 Students who are absent or have signed out with parental permission or otherwise, are expected to not be in the building and are ineligible to use any school facilities (library, computer labs, gym etc.) and are also ineligible to participate in any extra-curricular activities for that day.
-The school attendance monitoring system will call home at the end of the school day to report any absences during the day that fall into this category.
+The school attendance monitoring system will notify the parent/guardian once in the morning and again after the school day to report any absences during the day that fall into this category.
 The following procedures will assist all of us as we work together with students, parents/guardians and the school staff to minimize concerns.

-- As a safety precaution, parents/guardians must notify the school prior to Home-Room when they know that their son/daughter will be absent or late on a given day.
-The office is open at 7:30 am or a message may be left on the voice-mail at any time. - When signing in late, or out early, a parental note is required to be in the student agenda and presented to the attendance secretary (and any teacher directly affected by a disruption) upon entering the building or before leaving the building.
+• As a safety precaution, parents/guardians must submit the absence through SchoolMessenger prior to Homeroom when they know that their son/daughter will be absent or late on a given day.

+- When signing in late, or out early, a parental note is required and must be presented to the attendance secretary (and any teacher directly affected by a disruption) upon entering the building or before leaving the building.
 In cases of unexpected illness, a student may report to the office to make a phone call for parental permission to leave and then bring the note in upon their return to school the next day.
-Note: the important thing is that the office and parents/guardians are both aware that the student's attendance is being altered for the day. - Following an absence, to confirm the phone call has been made to the school for safety reasons, a written note of parental consent is required to be in the student agenda and presented to the attendance secretary before Home Room on the first day of return to school.
-Upon entry to classes, the note must then be shown to all teachers in order to verify their records. - It is the student's responsibility to see teachers about any missed work during an absence.
-In the case of a missed assignment due-date or test, the student must be prepared to immediately hand in the assignment and/or to write the test that day either during class time or at lunch, as deemed appropriate by the teacher.
+Note: the important thing is that the office and parents/guardians are both aware that the student's attendance is being altered for the day. - It is the student's responsibility to see teachers about any missed work during an absence.
+In the case of a missed assignment or test, the student must be prepared to immediately hand in the assignment and/or to write the test that day either during class time or at lunch, as deemed appropriate by the teacher.
 In cases where teachers are concerned about a pattern of absence for such assessments, the teacher will speak to the student and contact the parent/guardian to inform them that in future, a medical note for absence may be requested for classes missed when assessments have taken place.